Jeremy Lind - Lead Pastor and Elder

 Aaron Hodgson - Youth Pastor

 Aaron hails from the small town of Te Puke.
-He is married to Jess, and they love serving in ministry together.
+He is married to Jess, they have two girls, Atea and Jayme, and they love living in Cambridge.
 Aaron completed his BMin over in Adelaide at the end of last year.
-Before heading overseas to study Aaron spent time working in Kiwifruit and Dairy farming.
+Before heading overseas to study, Aaron worked in Kiwifruit and Dairy farming.

-Aaron loves hanging out with people and playing sport, anything from table tennis to snowboarding.
+Aaron loves hanging out with people and playing sports, anything from table tennis to snowboarding.

 Nick Goodwin - Associate Pastor

 Nick’s time is predominantly spent in outward-focused roles.
 He is the Christian Community Churches New Zealand (CCCNZ) Regional Enabler for the Waikato region, meaning that he is involved in facilitating relationships and partnerships between Waikato churches connected to the CCCNZ network.
 In addition, he works with students and staff at Waikato University, mostly in partnership with Tertiary Students Christian Fellowship, a national Christian student movement.
 A scientist by training, until 2017 Nick worked at the Ministry of Health in Wellington, and before that in the English health system.